White Irish: Education

+Economics

+Since 2012, the White Irish ethnic group have held the highest pay amongst all ethnic groups in the UK.
+In 2019, the median hourly pay was £17.55 per hour, 40.5% higher than the White British.
+In 2022, the median hourly pay rose to £20.20, 40.1% higher than the White British.

 Social and health issues

 Health

 A 2009 study published in Ethnicity & Health demonstrated that the grouping self-reported higher rates of poor general health than the White British populace.
 This was found to be particularly the case in Northern Ireland, for those who had designated themselves as White, and with an "Irish" national identity.
-In 2020, a UCL study based in NHS England data, showed that the White Irish group was around 50 percent less at risk of death from COVID-19 than other black, Asian and minority ethnic (BAME) groups.
-This was significantly lower than the White British group, which were 12 percent lower than the average risk for BAME communities.
+In 2020, a UCL study based in NHS England data, showed that the White Irish group was around 50 per cent less at risk of death from COVID-19 than other black, Asian and minority ethnic (BAME) groups.
+This was significantly lower than the White British group, which were 12 per cent lower than the average risk for BAME communities.

 Identity

 In 2015 research, University of Southampton fellow Dr Rosalind Willis explored the social fragility of the White Irish ethnicity, particularly in England where distinctions between White British and White Irish are, at times, openly denied.

+In July 2019, the East Ham constituency Labour branch was criticised for its election of a white Irish woman as the women’s officer for its Black, Asian and Minority Ethnic (BAME) forum.
+The woman in question self-identified as being an ethnic minority and no objections within the branch were raised against her election.
+Branch secretary, Syed Taqi Shah commented that "if somebody self-declares [as BAME], and the Labour Party allows them to do so, they should be respected."